aselvan8/D3-challenge/README.md

 ![4-scatter](Images/4-scatter.jpg)

+## Data-Visualization created
-* I created a scatter plot between two of the data variables `Healthcare vs. Poverty` from the `data.csv` given.
+* I created a scatter plot between two of the data variables `Lack in Healthcare (%) vs. Poverty (%)` from the `data.csv` given.
 * The scatter plot that represents each state with its abbreviations in the circle.
 * Created axes and labels to the left and bottom of the chart.

+## Insight
+* The scattered plot displayes co-relation between Healthcare and Poverty, with few states that lack healthcare display higher poverty and states with better healthcare has lower poverty level.

 * Note: I had used live server extension in Visual Studio Code to host the page in web browser.